Skip to page content

 Method and Qualifications

 Independent Students: A student qualifies if he/she receives assistance from or meets any of the following criteria.
 Documentation is required as indicated on the CCPG application.
-Submit supporting documentation along with the CCPG applicaiton to be consider for a CCPG A.
+Submit supporting documentation along with the CCPG application to be consider for a CCPG A.

 • TANF/CalWORKs